VESTA-404

 Interior Away

-mode.
+Interior zone, armed in Away mode Only, not armed in stay mode.
 Meant for interior doors that are used during arm stay.
+Siren will sound.

 18